A Unified Adaptive Tensor Approximation Scheme to Accelerate Composite Convex Optimization: Preliminaries

-\end{assumption} We remark that Assumption~\ref{Assumption:Gradient-Lipschitz-Continuous} is standard in the convergence analysis of $p$-th order optimization methods for minimizing smooth functions (\cite{Birgin-Gardenghi-Martinez-Santos-Toint-2017, Nesterov-2018}).
-We consider the following $p$-th order approximation of $f(\y)$ at point $\x$:
+is the operator norm associated with the tensor $\nabla^j f(\x) - \nabla^j f(\y)$. \end{assumption} We remark that {the $p$-th order Lipschitz continuity condition in} Assumption~\ref{Assumption:Gradient-Lipschitz-Continuous} is standard in the convergence analysis of $p$-th order optimization methods for minimizing smooth functions (\cite{Birgin-Gardenghi-Martinez-Santos-Toint-2017, Nesterov-2018}). {The Lipschitz continuous assumption on both $p$-th order and $(p-1)$-th order derivative is common in derivative-free method with $p=2$ \cite{Cartis-2012-Oracle} and is only needed in Subsection \ref{Subsection:Inexact-Hessian} of this paper to deal with second-order method with inexact Hessian information.} We consider the following $p$-th order approximation of $f(\y)$ at point $\x$:

-Under Assumptions~\ref{Assumption:Objective-Standard}-\ref{Assumption:Gradient-Lipschitz-Continuous}, the following two inequalities follow from residual analysis for the Taylor expansion (see also \cite{Nesterov-2018}):
+Under Assumptions~\ref{Assumption:Objective-Standard}-\ref{Assumption:Gradient-Lipschitz-Continuous}, the following two inequalities follow from residual analysis for the Taylor expansion (see also \cite{Birgin-Gardenghi-Martinez-Santos-Toint-2017, Nesterov-2018}):

 and

 Based on $\tilde{f}_p(\y;\x) $, we consider other approximations of $f(\y)$.
 We call function $\overline{m}(\y;\x)$ an \textit{effective approximation} of the smooth function $f(\y)$ at point $\x$ if the following properties hold. \begin{definition} We call $\overline{m}(\y; \x)$ to be an effective approximation of $f(\y)$ at a given point $\x \in \dom(F)$ if it satisfies the following three properties: \begin{itemize} \item[(i)] For any $\y \in \dom(F)$, it holds that